-It is widely accepted that appropriate lighting can help to reduce crime and act as an eeffective deterrent to burglars.
+It is widely accepted that appropriate security lighting can help to reduce crime and act as an eeffective deterrent to burglars.
 Appropriate lighting will help to make your home more visible to neighbours and passers-by; thereby increasing the likelihood of discovering unwanted intruders and trespassers.
 However, it should also be noted that lighting does have limitations and so should be regarded as an aid to other security features in your home such as good physical security, intruder alarm etc. Furthermore, outdoor Lighting makes visitors feel safe and welcomed on arrival.

 Floodlight with Motion Detection (PIR)

-Floodlights, if not installed correctly, can create conflicts with neighbours due to irritation from the light pollution, and furthermore it can be costly if not a LED fitting, due to high energy demands if accidently left on permanently.
+Floodlights, if not installed correctly, can create conflicts with neighbours due to irritation from the light pollution, and furthermore it can be costly if not a LED fitting, due to high energy demands if accidentally left on permanently.
 By implementing a floodlight with motion detection the floodlight will be off for the majority of the time and only used when required.
 Whilst in your home, the activation of a floodlight due to movement outside the home will make you aware that there is activity outside.
 Additionally, if exiting your home the automatic light will assist to light your path in the darkness.

 Crimes committed at night are most often committed in areas that are dark to avoid detection.
 Keeping the external areas of your home well-lit will deter burglars from approaching your property.
 However, light pollution and the effects on neighbours must be taken into account.
 Bulkheads allow the house to be illuminated and focused on the primary locations of entry without interfering with other neighbours.